 Opt for unsalted.
 I like to dry roast them (bake them in a fry pan or oven without oil for a few minutes, until golden) and then add them to salads, grab a healthy handful to snack on or add to healthier treats like banana nice-cream.
 I personally don’t ‘activate’ my nuts.

 Please don’t count the nuts you eat.
 Just grab a healthy handful.
 Counting out almonds, or any nut makes healthy eating restrictive and boring.

 Can’t stop after one handful of nuts?

 This is very common.
-You may want to portion size them and take to work (as opposed to keeping a big container at your desk).
+You may want to portion size them and take them to work (as opposed to keeping a big container at your desk).
 If you feel you binge eat nuts, then you might want a little more support to help you stop overeating or emotional eating.
-Check out my 10-week course to help you stop emotional eating - Keep It Real Program.
+Sign up for my FREE 5-day course to help you stop emotional eating.